Breast Reconstruction Surgery

 Direct to Implant Reconstruction

 In certain circumstances, your plastic surgeon will replace the breast tissue with a silicone or saline implant at the same time as your mastectomy.
 Since implants are not adjustable after surgery, this limits the option of changing the breast size.
+Postoperative concerns with size, shape or volume may still require an additional revision surgery.
 Your surgeon will discuss the pros and cons of this approach when you consider your options.

 Breast Reconstruction with Tissue Expander

 At the time of the mastectomy, your plastic surgeon will place a temporary tissue expander to hold the breast skin in breast shape.
 The expander is filled with saline in the office to increase its size.
-In general, tissue expanders give your plastic surgeon more flexibility when it comes to your reconstruction.
-The final implant is placed about three months later.
-This two-staged approach is very common.
-It can also be done years after a woman has undergone a mastectomy.
+In general, tissue expanders give your plastic surgeon more flexibility regarding your reconstruction.
+It gives you more time to decide whether you want implants or flap-based reconstruction following mastectomy and decisions about your cancer treatment.
+I

 Fat Grafting Breast Reconstruction with Implants

 Fat grafting uses liposuction to transfer fat from another part of your body, such as your abdomen or buttocks.
+This can improve contour irregularities in your breast reconstruction and may help the overall shape, volume, and symmetry between your breasts.
 Your breast reconstruction surgeon may use this method and other plastic surgical techniques, such as breast reduction or breast lift to create symmetry between your breasts.

 Call for an Appointment